kintone-labs/kintone-ui-component/docs/document/docs/guides/tooltip-and-field-group-customization.md

 ## What you will need to have ready

-Create an app that includes a blank space field with the id "kuc_space".
+Create an app that includes a blank space field with the id "space".

 ## JavaScript and CSS Customization